yhtang/FunFact/paper.md

 ## Forward evaluation

 In `FunFact`, tensor expressions are handled by a lazy evaluation model.
 Only basic analyses are performed after the user defines a tensor expression, such as shape and dimensionality checking.
 After that, the computational graph of the expression is stored for later use.
-A tensor expression can be explicitly evaluated in the forward direction, *i.e.,* from leaf tensors to the result, using the `Factorization` class, which serves as an interpreter of tensor expression.
+A tensor expression can be explicitly evaluated in the forward direction, *i.e.,* from leaf tensors to the result, using the `Factorization` class, which serves as an interpreter for tensor expressions.

 ## Optimizing for a target tensor

-The central capability of `FunFact` is implemented in the `factorize` method, which:
+The central capability of `FunFact` is implemented in the `factorize` method, which can:

 1. run the model in the forward direction, and then
 2. run a backpropagation pass with automatic differentiation to find the gradients of a given cost function with regard to the leaf tensors in the tensor expression, and then